 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
-Following the completion of this offering, we will have 28,241,275 common shares outstanding (assuming no exercise of the overallotment option) based on 88,100 common shares outstanding as of June 30, 2014 and 18,753,175 additional common shares issuable upon the automatic conversion of all of our outstanding preferred shares into common shares.
-This includes the common shares in this offering, which may be resold in the public market immediately upon the closing of this offering without restriction, unless purchased by our affiliates.
-Approximately 67% of the common shares outstanding are expected to be held by affiliates (or 83% if existing investors, executives and directors purchase all the shares they have indicated an interest in purchasing in this offering).
-All of these common shares will be subject to the lock-up agreements described in the "Underwriting" section of this prospectus.
-If, after the end of such lock-up agreements, these shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
-We also intend to enter into a registration rights agreement upon consummation of this offering pursuant to which we will agree under certain circumstances to file a registration statement to register the resale of the common shares held by certain of our existing shareholders, as well as to cooperate in certain public offerings of such common shares.
-In addition, following the completion of this offering, we intend to cease any new grants under our existing equity incentive plans and to adopt a new omnibus equity incentive plan under which we would have the discretion to grant a broad range of equity-based awards to eligible participants.
-We intend to register all common shares that we may issue under this equity compensation plan.
-Once we register these common shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
-If a large number of our common shares or securities convertible into our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.
+Approximately 62.2% of our common shares outstanding are held by affiliates.
+If these shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities could be adversely affected.
+We have also entered into a registration rights agreement pursuant to which we have agreed under certain circumstances to file a registration statement to register the resale of common shares held by certain of our shareholders, as well as to cooperate in certain public offerings of such common shares.
+We have also filed registration statements to register all common shares and other equity securities that we have issued under our prior equity incentive plans or may issue under our new omnibus equity compensation plan.
+These common shares may be freely sold in the public market upon issuance, subject to certain limitations applicable to affiliates.
+If a large number of our common shares are sold in the public market, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.